MoCrop: Training Free Motion Guided Cropping for Efficient Video Action Recognition: Experiments

 \subsection{Ablation Studies}

-To validate the contributions of the internal components of MoCrop and its effectiveness as a general module, we present a series of ablation studies in Table~\ref{tab:ablations}.
+To validate the contributions of the internal components of MoCrop and its effectiveness as a general module, we present a series of ablation studies in Tables~\ref{tab:component_ablation} and \ref{tab:comparisons}.
 The studies are organized into three parts: (a) an incremental analysis of our module's components, (b) a comparison against standard cropping methods, and (c) an application of MoCrop to enhance a prior state-of-the-art method.

-\runinhead{ Incremental Component Analysis} Using ResNet-18~\cite{he2016deep} as a base, we find that each component of MoCrop contributes to the final performance.
-Simply adding Adaptive Cropping (AC) improves accuracy from 79.3\% to 80.6\%.
-The addition of Denoise \& Merge (DM) and Monte Carlo Sampling (MCS; MD map) further pushes the accuracy to a final 81.4\%.
-This confirms that all parts of our design are integral to its success.
+\runinhead{ Incremental Component Analysis} Using ResNet-18~\cite{he2016deep} as a base, we find that each component of MoCrop contributes to the final performance (Table~\ref{tab:component_ablation}).
+MGS is essential as the pipeline cannot run without it.
+Further incorporating MD or MCS individually yields substantial improvements, and the full pipeline combining all three components (MGS + MD + MCS) achieves the best results, confirming that all parts of our design are integral to its success.
+Importantly, the preprocessing cost column reveals the remarkable computational efficiency: even MGS alone incurs only 0.121 MOps, and adding MD or MCS reduces this to just 0.022 and 0.031 MOps respectively.
+The full pipeline achieves the lowest cost at 0.021 MOps—over 70,000× smaller than the model inference cost of 1.54 GFLOPs (1540 MOps)—demonstrating truly negligible overhead.

-\runinhead{ Comparison with Cropping Strategies} MoCrop significantly outperforms standard cropping techniques.
-While 90\% Random and Center crops offer a slight improvement over the baseline, our adaptive method achieves a much higher accuracy of 81.4\% with fewer FLOPs.
-This demonstrates the superiority of using motion information to guide cropping decisions over static, fixed-ratio approaches.
+\runinhead{ Comparison with Cropping Strategies} MoCrop significantly outperforms standard cropping techniques across multiple crop ratios (Table~\ref{tab:comparisons}).
+At 90\% crop ratio, both Random and Center crops offer slight improvements over the baseline (80.4\% for both).
+However, as the crop ratio decreases to 50\%, these fixed strategies show severe degradation (73.5\% and 71.4\%).
+In contrast, our adaptive method achieves 81.4\% accuracy with an adaptive crop ratio, demonstrating superior motion-guided region selection over static approaches across all settings.

-\runinhead{ Enhancing Prior Works} To show its versatility, we applied MoCrop to CoViAR, a well-known compressed-domain method.
+\runinhead{ Enhancing Prior Works} To show its versatility, we applied MoCrop to CoViAR, a well-known compressed-domain method (Table~\ref{tab:comparisons}).
 The results are compelling.
 In the efficiency setting, MoCrop improves CoViAR's accuracy to 88.5\% while reducing its FLOPs from 11.6 GFLOPs to just 8.5 GFLOPs.
 In the attention setting, it boosts the accuracy to an impressive 89.2\%.
 This shows that MoCrop is not just a standalone module but can also serve as a powerful enhancer for other methods in the field.